rishichandran1417/hospiyality/README.md

-# 🏨 Hospitality Performance Dashboard – Power BI
+# 🏨 Hotel Performance Dashboard – Power BI

 A professional, interactive Power BI dashboard designed to analyze the performance of a hospitality business.
 This report focuses on key hotel performance metrics such as **Occupancy %**, **ADR**, and **RevPAR**, along with revenue breakdowns and booking trends — all with powerful filtering capabilities.